borgermeister/terraform_pan/README.md

 ```

 ## Update variables
-Change file 'pan.auto.tfvars' with your own variables
+Update the file `pan.auto.tfvars` with your own variables